SETI/rms-opus/opus/application/apps/help/api_guide.md

 Multiple-choice values are case-insensitive.

-Multiple search constraints are specified by joining them with a `&`.
-When search constraints are specified for different metadata fields, they are "AND"ed together:
+Multiple search constraints are specified by joining them with `&`.
+When search constraints are specified for different metadata fields, they are "AND"ed together.
+For example:

         volumeid=COISS_2001&planet=Saturn,Uranus,Neptune